wacncontent/CustomizeTool/output/articles/cloud-services/cloud-services-how-to-monitor.md

 ###To change the monitoring level to verbose or minimal###

-1. In the [Management Portal](https://manage.windowsazure.cn/), open the **Configure** page for the cloud service deployment.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn/), open the **Configure** page for the cloud service deployment.

 2. In **Level**, click **Verbose** or **Minimal**.

 3. Click **Save**.

-After you turn on verbose monitoring, you should start seeing the monitoring data in the Management Portal within the hour.
+After you turn on verbose monitoring, you should start seeing the monitoring data in the Azure Management Portal within the hour.

 The raw performance counter data and aggregated monitoring data are stored in the storage account in tables qualified by the deployment ID for the roles.